 Oh, and the food.
 I suggest you eat at the Oceana Kitchen on the Catamaran Resort grounds.
 It is sooo good and the restaurant decor is also amazing.
 You can enjoy a tasty plate of California sea bass with farro and beets while you watch jellyfish swim by in their lighted tank.
 Or sit out on the patio by the crystal rock fire pits and enjoy the bayside view.
 They have a kids menu and both the breakfast and the dinner I had were delicious.

 I also happened to notice that San Diego has lots of museums.
 In fact, there are over 45 museums in San Diego county.
 If you have enough time, you and your kids may enjoy the Museum of Man or the San Diego Museum of Art.
 Here are top museum picks from Trip Advisor.

 San Diego with kids is a fantastic family bonding time.
-With so much to see, and do, and eat, the only trick will be getting them back on the plane to go home.
-I know my own daughter was ready to move there after just watching how pretty it was out the airplane window when we landed!
-I hope you have a fabulous time in San Diego and if you have any additional ideas for San Diego with kids, please feel free to share them in the comments below.
+With so much to see, and do, and eat, the only trick will be getting them back on the plane to go home!
+My own daughter was ready to move there after just watching how pretty it was out the airplane window when we landed.
+I hope you have a fabulous time in San Diego!
+If you have any additional ideas for San Diego with kids, please feel free to share them in the comments below.
 Happy travels.